 Have you become suddenly unwell and didn’t have time to plan?
 Have no fear!
 You can call the NHSBA on 0300 330 1341 and buy your certificate over the telephone.
 Ask for your certificate number and you can start immediately.

-You can buy your PPC online by either Debit Card or Direct Debit.
+You can buy your PPC online with either Debit Card or Direct Debit.

 Apply for free prescriptions

-The NHS Low Income Scheme allows households on a low income to get their prescriptions for a reduced rate.
+The NHS Low Income Scheme allows households on a low income to get their prescriptions at a reduced rate.

 You don’t need to apply if you or your partner: